Azure/aad-pod-identity/test/e2e/README.md

 ## Identity Validator

-During the e2e test run , the image [`identityvalidator`](../../images/identityvalidator/Dockerfile) is deployed as a Kubernetes deployment to the cluster to validate the pod identity.
+During the E2E test run, the image [`identityvalidator`](../../images/identityvalidator/Dockerfile) is deployed as a Kubernetes deployment to the cluster to validate the pod identity.
 The binary `identityvalidator` within the pod is essentially the compiled version of [`identityvalidator.go`](identityvalidator/identityvalidator.go).
 If the binary execution returns an exit status of 0, it means that the pod identity and its binding are working properly.
 Otherwise, it means that the pod identity is not established.
 You can manually try out the identity validator by executing the following command:
 ```bash
 # Deploy aad pod identity infra and create an identity validator deployment (make sure the go template parameters are replaced by the desired values)
 kubectl apply -f ../../deploy/infra/deployment-rbac.yaml